 You should be able to get your Illinois medical cannabis card and purchase medical cannabis at Dispensary 33 in less than 24 hours.
 In order to get an Illinois medical cannabis card, you must:

 Sympathetic doctors work hard to qualify everyone who wants a card.
-If you need help finding the right doctor, fill out the form below and we’ll get you a list of doctors and everything else you need to know.
-If you hope to use your own doctor then bring this certification for your physician to complete.
+If you need a doctor, fill out the form below.
+We will send you a list of doctors and information.
+If you already have a doctor willing to sign your certification, use this form.